knative/docs/blog/docs/articles/demystifying-activator-on-path.md

 ```

 The `dppc` stands for desired panic pod count and expresses what autoscaler needs to achieve in panic mode.
-The target value is the utilization in terms of concurrency that the autoscaler aims for and that is calculated as 0.7*(revision_total).
+The target value is the utilization in terms of concurrency that the autoscaler aims for and that is calculated as `0.7*(revision_total)`.
 Revision total is the maximum possible value of the scaling metric that is permitted on the pod and defaults to 100 (container concurrency default).
 The value 0.7 is the utilization factor for each replica and when that is reached we need to scale out.

+!!! note

-**Note:** if the KPA metric Requests Per Second(RPS) is used then the utilization factor is 0.75.
+    if the KPA metric Requests Per Second(RPS) is used then the utilization factor is 0.75.

 The `observedPanicValue` is the calculated average value seen during the panic window for the concurrency metric.
 The panic threshold is configurable (default 2) and expresses the ratio of desired versus available pods.